ietf-wg-httpapi/mediatypes/draft-polli-rest-api-mediatypes.md

 ## The OpenAPI Media Types

-The OpenAPI Media Types convey OpenAPI specification files as defined in [oas] for version 3.0.0 and above.
+The OpenAPI Specification Media Types convey OpenAPI Specification (OAS) files as defined in [oas] for version 3.0.0 and above.

-Those files can be serialized in JSON or [yaml].
+Those files can be serialized in [JSON] or [yaml].
-Since there are multiple OpenAPI Specifications versions, those media-types support the `version` parameter.
+Since there are multiple OpenAPI Specification Specifications versions, those media-types support the `version` parameter.

-The following examples conveys the desire of a client to receive an OpenAPI resource preferably in the following
+The following examples conveys the desire of a client to receive an OpenAPI Specification resource preferably in the following
 order:

 1. openapi 3.1 in yaml